- Look inside popular Qatar Airways Business Class on the A380

 Every snack, meal, and drink on my flight was high quality.
 The whole menu is a A-la-carte meaning that you can order anytime.
 The quality of the cuisine, customer service and overall experience was really good.

 The A380 on the Qatar QR909 route also has a First Class cabin.
-Basically, the A380 is big enough to fit loads of business class seat plus First Class section.
+Basically, the A380 is big enough to fit loads of Business Class seats and a First Class section.
 Since Qatar Business Class is so good you could argue that there's no need for anyone to fly First Class.

 The Qatar A380 has a bar at the rear of the Business Class cabin.
 It was not as well stocked as the bar on the Emirates A380.